nh-server/switch-guide/docs/user_guide/emummc/partitioning_sd.md

-# Partitioning the sd card
+# Partitioning the SD Card

 !!!warning "This will delete everything on your sd card"
 	Doing this will delete all your data from your sd card, be warned!